New Initiative to Fund Australia’s Top Female Health Researchers

 - introducing videoconferencing to facilitate the participation of people with carer responsibilities on NHMRC peer review panels

-- aligning NHMRC’s gender equity work with the Australian Research Council, the National Innovation and Science Agenda, including the Women in STEM Entrepreneurship project, and other government initiatives
+- aligning NHMRC’s gender equality work with the Australian Research Council, the National Innovation and Science Agenda, including the Women in Science, Technology, Engineering and Medicine (STEM) Entrepreneurship project, and other government initiatives

 The issues facing women researchers are complex.
-We will continue to work with the sector to promote gender equity in access to NHMRC funding and in the wider health and medical research sector.
+We will continue to work with the sector to promote gender equality in access to NHMRC funding and in the wider health and medical research sector.
+For example, in 2015 NHMRC introduced seven requirements into the Administering Institution policy to support gender equality in the health and medical research sector.
+Better practice examples from Administering Institutions include:

 Leading by example